What is Contract Lifecycle Management and its Process?

 - Non-disclosure agreements

 As they travel through your organisation and between acting parties, many documents require multiple drafts, legal reviews and signatures.
 Traditionally, these administrative tasks were conducted manually—a contract was printed out, signed with pen and ink, scanned and sent back to the sender.
-Today, advanced CLM solutions help businesses manage contracts digitally, which increases transparency across the organisation and streamlines every stage of the contract management process.
+Today, advanced contract lifecycle management solutions help businesses manage agreements digitally, which increases transparency across the organisation and streamlines every stage of the contract management process.

 What is the contract lifecycle management process?